angular/angular-cli/docs/ng-install.md

 // This is the magic.
 // Provides a standard way to export your library to allow angular-cli to help developers setup your library
 // Please note: keys are optional.
-Your library can provide any metadata is provides. export default {
+Your library should provide any metadata you want to be consumable. export default {
   directives: [TestDirective],
   pipes: [TestPipe],